uncomplicate/fluokitten/articles/getting_started.md

 ;=> (atom 5)
 ```

 Are these function definitions and implementations arbitrary?
 NO!
-All these functions have to satisfy mathematical laws, ensuring they mesh seemlessly with the rest of the framework.
-Discussion of these laws is well beuond our scope, but you may rest assured that they are rigoroufly followed in the Fluokitten implementation.
-When you move beyond using the provided contexts and functions to writing youw own CT inplementations, you'll have to become familiar with these laws, which are covered in the advanced guides.
+All these functions have to satisfy mathematical laws, ensuring they mesh seamlessly with the rest of the framework.
+Discussion of these laws is well beyond the scope of this introduction, but you may rest assured that they are rigorously followed in the Fluokitten implementation.
+When you move beyond using the provided contexts and functions to writing your own CT implementations, you'll have to become familiar with these laws, which are covered in the advanced guides.

 ### Monads and bind